11 Tectonic Forces: Earthquakes

-- Describe the causes of tectonic stress and how they influence earthquakes and volcanoes.
+- Describe the causes of tectonic stress and how they influence earthquakes.

-- Understand where earthquakes and volcanoes are located around the world and why.
+- Understand where earthquakes are located around the world and why.

 - Explain geologic structures that lead to folding and faulting of the physical landscape.

-- Describe the various types of fault lines and volcanoes and the landforms they form.
+- Describe the various types of fault lines and the landforms they form.

-- How does plate tectonics explain where and why earthquakes and volcanoes occur where they do?
+- How does plate tectonics explain where and why earthquakes occur?

-- What role do earthquakes and volcanoes have on civilization?
+- What role do earthquakes have on civilization?
 What benefits do they bring us?

 - How could understanding Earth’s tectonic forces help save lives?